poult-lab/daily-word/english_words_ learning.md

 06.tropical [ˈtrɒpɪkl]

+[adj] tropical fish. although unfortunately the collection of tropical palm trees has proved too expensive to replace up to now.

-[adj] tropical fish. "coming from, found in or typical of the tropics"
+"coming from, found in or typical of the tropics"